socratictreason/Data_Science_Bootcamp/README.md

-# A Crash course in data science, using python.
+# A Crash course in data science, using Python.

 ## Wine Reviews
 Learn the basics of data visualization.
 In this Jupyter notebook, we'll cover plotting univariate and bivariate data using pandas.